rafutek/simulogic/README.md

 The MySQL database used to store circuit and simulation files informations is deployed with docker-compose.

-- Yarn
+- Yarn (or npm)

 It uses a series of packages listed in *package.json*.
-I use yarn to manage them, but you can use npm if you want.
 Run `yarn` to install the packages.

 The main packages are: Nx for the project management, Nest for the server app, and React for the interface app.